jitendra-git/python-repo/README.md

-#Program to add two numbers in python
+#Program to add two numbers in python.
-This is wrriten for giving demo to new joinees
+This is wrriten for giving demo to new joinees.
+Check new update.